 Doesn’t unblock US Netflix

-In the end, PIA is perfect for people who are accustomed to VPNs and are confident with fixing any issues that might arise.
+PIA is perfect for people who are accustomed to VPNs and are confident with fixing any small issues that might arise.
 Even people with the patience to look through the website to sort out any issues should have a good experience with PIA.
 However, if you prefer 24/7 live chat support- please look elsewhere.

 Speeds are pretty good and are comparable to many other premium VPNs.
 However, it is not the fastest VPN available by any stretch of the imagination.
 In addition, my tests revealed that PIA VPN does not unblock Netflix US or BBC iPlayer – you get what you pay for!